 The ATO now publishes SMSF performance data and the real story is quite startling.
-SMSFs have outperformed the large fund sector (corporate, industry and retail funds) in three years out of five.
+SMSFs have outperformed the large fund sector (corporate, industry and retail funds) in four years out of six.

 Note: While the methodology used to estimate SMSF performance resembles APRA’s, the data collected is not the same.
-The data in the table above is sourced from three ATO reports: SMSFs – A statistical overview 2010-2011, SMSFs-A statistical overview 2009-10, and SMSFs – A statistical overview 2008-09.
+The data in the table above is sourced from four ATO reports: SMSFs – A statistical overview 2011-2012, SMSFs – A statistical overview 2010-2011, SMSFs-A statistical overview 2009-10, and SMSFs – A statistical overview 2008-09.

 Source: Table created by SuperGuide using ATO performance data.

 - SMSF confidential: the inside story on DIY super funds

 - SMSF investment: Three most popular asset classes, and the rest

 - Asset classes: Naming the investment winners for the 2013 calendar year

 You can also check out the following ATO reports on the ATO website:

 - Self-managed super funds: A statistical overview 2011-12

 - Self-managed super funds: A statistical overview 2010-11